 Digital signage also opens up new opportunities for employee engagement.
 For instance, the HR department can display stock and financial information on digital screens to educate employees on how to invest their 401(k).

 Email, on the other hand, can be distracting and not as effective as it’s given credit for.
 A frequently quoted infographic shows that email wastes a lot of time at work.
 Employees receive 304 business emails weekly.
-They check their email an average of 36 times in an hour, and it takes 16 minutes to refocus after handling incoming email.
+They check their email an average of 36 times in an hour taking 16 minutes to refocus once done.